“Evidently the only way to find the path is to set fire to my own life.” — Tagore

-From the start of the trip, I vowed to speak with anyone and pay careful attention to pick up on any signal from the universe, so begin a conversation by complimenting his sensible choice of vehicle.
+From the start of the trip, I vowed to speak with anyone and pay careful attention, so begin a conversation by complimenting his sensible choice of vehicle.

 “It’s practical.”
 He says, nodding, as he walks towards me with outstretched hand.

-I stub my cigarette against the wall, and wipe my fingers on my off-white linen pants.
+I stub my cigarette against the wall and wipe my fingers on my tan linen pants.
 I shake his hand.

 He’s clean-shaven, in good shape, and smartly dressed in a long-sleeved white Polo shirt and tapered khaki shorts.
 Bronzed, clear skin.
 Salt and pepper thick eyebrows arching gently over luminous blue eyes.
 Thick crop of short wavy white hair splashed with black brushstrokes.
 The man shakes my hand.

 The serenity in his countenance, his firm handshake and tranquil bearing briefly startles me, but then a warm feeling sets in.
 I feel relaxed, allowed to be myself.
 Absent is the posturing that occurs when men, who are strangers to each other, meet: the stiff guardedness; that impenetrable armor of invulnerability that we wear to protect ourselves, the brittle husk that blocks any meaningful conversation.
 Maybe that’s the locus of misogyny: the place to where men escape when frightened by their need for tenderness.